Number of EU students enrolling in UK universities halves post-Brexit | Universities

 UK universities said that the increase in the number of students from outside the EU did not compensate for the exodus of students from the EU, weakening financial stability in the third level education and reducing diversity in all subject areas.
 “The decline in the number of students enrolled in graduate and postgraduate studies as students move to international fees is worrisome in terms of the flow of research talent in the UK.”

-The figures very clearly show the impact of a sort of loss of freedom of movement and a change in the status of tuition fees in Europe, and, most importantly for students, loss of access to student loans,” said Charlie Robinson, head of global mobility policy at UK universities.
+The numbers “show very clearly the impact of a kind of loss of freedom of movement and a change in the status of tuition fees in Europe, and, most importantly for students, loss of access to student loans,” said Charlie Robinson, head of global mobility policy at UK universities.

 By the time the EU students had considered their options and made their choice, that number had dropped significantly, with only 11,300 taking places in the UK, many of whom were likely from Ireland.